hbeni/fgcom-mumble/Readme.architecture.md

 The bot is expected to record on the same machine where the radio-playback bot will pick the recordings up, so there is no need for file synchronization.
 The network-stuff is already handled by the mumble infrastructure this way.

 ### Radio stations
-Just invoke a `fgcom-radio` bot with the radio station audio program file.
+Just invoke a `fgcom-radio-playback` bot with the radio station audio program file.

-### Radio bot manager
-This is a simple program that automates the spawning/killing of the atis related bots on the server side.
-  - She will spawn an `radio-recorder` bot which listens for new recording attempts.
-  - She monitors recorded ATIS samples and spawns/kills `fgcom-radio` bots appropriate to the recordings.